 Grow Your Garden Without Aches and Pains

 Warm up.
 Think of gardening the same way you would any other physical activity.
 Start with a brisk walk to get your heart rate up and do some stretching in your legs and core.
-Here are some easy stretches you can do that may help avoid injury.
-Also, don’t overdo it the first time back to gardening if you haven’t done it in a while – start out small with an hour and slowly increase the time as your body readjusts to the movements.
+Also, don’t overdo it the first time back if you haven’t done it in a while.
+Start out small with an hour, then slowly increase the time as your body readjusts to the movements.

 Protect your elbows.
 Digging, pruning and weeding can cause elbow pain, so it’s important to stretch your arm muscles afterwards.
 Here’s how: Bend your hand and wrist toward the inside of your forearm while holding your elbow completely straight.
 Hold this position for 30 seconds, then repeat three more times.
 Look into using ergonomic tools while gardening, which could lessen the stress on your forearm and elbow.

 Outsmart knee pain.
 Avoid spending more than 20 minutes at a time kneeling or squatting.
 Stand up every now and then to take pressure off your knees.
 Stretch your quads and calves both before and after gardening to avoid soreness.

 Give yourself a seat.
 When you weed, you bend down a lot.
 This can cause back pain as well as knee and hip pain.
 Sit on a bucket or stool, which will help avoid pressure on all of these areas.
 Also try to keep your back as straight as possible while grabbing weeds, bending at the hips instead.